adobe/brackets/src/nls/README.md

 ### Updating Existing Branch and Pull Request

-If you need to make changes to an exsiting branch, you should make updates in the `patch-1` branch in your github fork of brackets so all of your changes for this update are in a single branch.
+If you need to make changes to an existing branch, you should make updates in the `patch-1` branch in your github fork of brackets so all of your changes for this update are in a single branch.
 Creating a new branch for every update makes it difficult for core team